TITLE 24

 g.
 [Repealed.]

 h.
-Administration of injectable medications, biologicals and adult immunizations pursuant to a valid prescription from a practitioner or physician-approved practitioner-approved protocol approved by a physician duly licensed in the State under subchapter III of Chapter 17 of this title or a nurse duly licensed in the State under Chapter 19 of this title.
+Administration of injectable medications, biologicals, and immunizations pursuant to a valid prescription from a practitioner or practitioner-approved protocol approved by a physician duly licensed in the State under subchapter III of Chapter 17 of this title or a nurse duly licensed in the State under Chapter 19 of this title.
 Upon request, a copy of the protocol will be made available to the designated prescriber or prescribers without cost.
 All vaccine administrations shall be reported to DelVAX within 72 hours of administration.
 This report to DelVAX shall include the patient’s name, the name of the immunization, inoculations, or vaccinations administered, site of injection, lot and expiration, the facility that provided vaccination, and the date of administration, and shall be submitted electronically.
 Pharmacists, pharmacy interns, and nationally-certified pharmacy technicians who have completed an accredited training program, are currently trained in CPR, and have notified the Delaware Board of Pharmacy, may administer immunizations via a prescriber’s order or protocol for patients 3 years of age and older.

 i.
 Dispensing contraceptives or dispensing and administering injectable hormonal contraceptives under Chapter 30O of Title 16.